Movies to Remember and Watch Again

 Bygone decades have gifted us with a treasure trove of truly great movies.
-Films that have stood the test of time.
-Many defined the eras in which they were filmed and released, accurately capturing the atmosphere and mood of the times and depicting influential events and cultural shifts that helped shape the future.
+Lots of films have stood the test of time and are still as enjoyable to watch today.
+Many defined the eras in which they were filmed and released.
+They captured the atmosphere and mood of the times and showcased influential events and cultural shifts that helped shape the future.

 Here are some movies from the past you may want to watch and share with family and friends: